rosensilva/ballerina-samples/ballerina-swagger/README.md

 #### Understand the Swagger / OpenAPI specification
 The scenario that we use throughout this guide will base on the swagger specification of a pet store web service.
-You can find the complete swagger definition in `open-api-service/swagger.json`.This specification contain all the required details about the pet store web API that we are going to develop.
-You can use swagger view in Ballerina composer to create and edit swagger files.
+You can find the complete swagger definition in `open-api-service/swagger.json`.This specification contains all the required details about the pet store web API that we are going to develop.
+You can use the swagger view in Ballerina composer to create and edit swagger files.

 ##### swagger.json
 ```json